sergzdr/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 4.)
-Download the zip folder.
-Now that you have enabled IIS we need to install Web Platform Installer.
-I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
+Now that IIS is enabled we can now install Web Platform Installer, which you can find here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 - This link contains the necessary downloadable material for osTicket.
-This link will provide you with all of the material you need to download to get osTicket up and running.
 Simply click the link and install the Web Platform Installer.
 <p>
 </p>
 <p>